MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-delete-migration.md

 ![Delete a migration](media/delete-migration.png)

->[!Caution]
+>[!Warning]
 > Deleting the migration will delete ALL logging information.
 It will NOT delete any data in the source or destination paths.
-Avoid deleting a migration during an ongoing troubleshooting process as it is unrecoverable.
+> Do not delete a migration during an ongoing troubleshooting process as it is unrecoverable.